History & Milestones

 2005

 Acquisition of Graf + Cie AG, the world’s leading supplier of wire clothings and combs for carding and combing machines, based in Rapperswil (Switzerland).
-Graf is part of the Business Group Components.
+Graf is part of the Components Division.

 2005